sap-tutorials/Tutorials/tutorials/hana-clients-choose-hana-instance/hana-clients-choose-hana-instance.md

     >Note that the SAP HANA Cloud, HANA database trial instances are shut down overnight and will need to be restarted before working with them the next day.

-2. Open the SAP HANA database explorer by choosing **Actions > Open SAP HANA Database Explorer** from the landscape tool.
+2. Open the SAP HANA database explorer by choosing **Actions > Open SAP HANA Database Explorer** from SAP HANA Cloud Central.

     ![Open with DBX](from-directory.png)